Sports & Esports Module

 Whatever the future holds

-It is hard to predict how the sports landscape will look after the COVID-19 pandemic ebbs away, but one thing is certain: the systems used will need have both the flexibility, openness and functional depth to cope with substantial and fast changes in rights management and monetization, technology, distribution and business models.
+One thing is certain: the systems used will need have both the flexibility, openness and functional depth to cope with substantial and fast changes in rights management and monetization, technology, distribution and business models.